 - In an episode of CHiPs a big man in a tiny car gets pulled over for speeding and he beats up his car in retaliation, tearing it to pieces right there on the highway.
 His name in the credits is "car killer."

-- The villain Annorax from the Star Trek: Voyager two-parter "Year of Hell" considers the time to be his archenemy.
-And no, it's not meant in a mundane way like worrying too much about punctuality or about one's age or something.
+- The villain Annorax from the Star Trek: Voyager two-parter "Year of Hell" considers time itself to be his archenemy.
+And no, it's not meant in a mundane way like worrying too much about punctuality or about one's age or something; he believes that space-time itself is determined to punish him for his multiple temporal incursions by repeatedly denying him his heart's desire to resurrect his wife.
+Tom Paris decides that he's a paranoid megalomaniac.

-- In The Order of the Stick, Durkon the dwarven cleric believes that trees are not trustworthy.
+- In The Order of the Stick, dwarven cleric Durkon Thundershield believes that trees are not trustworthy.
 Of course, given that this is a D&D parody, that might not be entirely unjustified.
+Later strips reveal that this apparently extends to the entire dwarf race.
+Their "logic" is that they must be evil since they keep getting hit by lightning, and Thor's main weapon is lightning; Thor himself thinks it's ridiculous but has given up trying to explain it.

 - In Tales from the Pit, Mark Rosewater's sworn enemy is the copier machine.